christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Russian historian and mathematician Anatoly Fomenko wrote several books where he claimed that the city of Yoros = Jerusalem = Troy and it was situated on the eastern, Asiatic shore of Bosphorus, closer to the Black Sea, very near to the Beykoz mountain (Golgotha).
-The fact that Ptolemaic/Bosphoran/Roman kings, many who were Celtic Galatians and Aryan Sarmatians, role played as jews, an irrelevant tribe, and israel was an irrelevant slice of land in the desert, this makes this claim more credible. jews just adopted this imperial cult and they got their entire identity and history from here.

 **5.2 Dragon Bloodline Descendants**